 Here are the steps to take to get your tart out of the pan:

 - Find a sturdy, free-standing object that is slightly smaller than the hole at the bottom of the pan (good to plan ahead and find the right size beforehand!).
 This could be a small inverted metal mixing bowl for full-sized tarts, or for mini tarts, a small drinking glass or even a large shot glass.

 - Place the tart on the object, and carefully slide the ring off the tart and down the stand.
 Then all you have to do is take down the tart and slide the tart off the bottom round and onto a plate (or serve it on the metal round if you are nervous).

 This works for full-sized tarts, like this raspberry chocolate tart, this Earl Grey chocolate tart, rhubarb chocolate tart, or this plum tart.
 This technique to remove tarts from tart pans is especially useful for getting mini tarts out of the pan, like these Earl Grey panna cotta tarts, matcha tarts, and even pumpkin tarts.
 This also works for removing tarts with a fragile crust from tart pans, like gluten-free tart crusts.
 Just take the time to choose the bowl or cup that you will be standing your tart on.

 A few extra suggestions for getting a tart out of a pan

-- Butter and flour the pan depending on the dough you are working.
+- You may want to butter and flour the pan depending on the dough you are working with.
 If you aren't sure, just do this in case.